davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

 #### Part 1 - Navigating the File System

 - Open your terminal window.
-You can get to it in various ways, and it depends on your operating system.
-I think it's easiest to access it through VS Code.
-Open VS Code.
-It doesn't matter which project is open (if any).
-Click on the `Terminal` menu, and click `New Terminal`.
+You can get to it in various ways, and it depends on your operating system (on a Mac, Terminal or iTerm; on windows, git-bash is a good option), so if you'd rather use your own terminal program, feel free!
+I think it's probably easiest to access the terminal through VS Code, since it's the same for both Windows and Mac users.
+From VS Code, Click on the `Terminal` menu, and click `New Terminal`.
 You should see the terminal window pop up on the bottom.

 - Type the following command to download the files for this lab: